 In 2013, the Instituto Español de Oceanografía (IEO) developed a maritime data downstream service (http://playas.ieo.es) particularly focused on providing sea surface temperature (SST) at Iberian Atlantic beaches, a parameter that, although basic for the scientific community, it was certainly rather unusual in those weather forecast reports to the wider public.
 Thus, although the web-service enhances the visualization of SST at more than one thousand beaches, it also provides 3-day forecast of a set of other meteo-ocean variables (air temperature, wind speed and direction, wave height, period and direction, and tides).

-The tide gauge of Vigo is currently located at the fisheries harbour and measures the sea level from 1943 onwards.
+The tidal gauge of Málaga is located at the harbour and it measures sea level from 1943 onwards, with a gap between 1959 and 1961.